robert-westenberger/knowledgebase/book-notes/calculus-with-analytic-geometry/the-derivative-of-a-function.md

 ![tangent_to_a_curve.png](/tangent_to_a_curve.png)
 Above, the graph of a function (black), and a tangent line to that function (red).
 The slope of the tangent line is equal to the derivative of the function at the marked point.

+The **derivative** of a function of a real variable measures the sensitivity to change of the function value (output value) with respect to a change in its argument (input value).